schierlm/Oberon-extended-history/README.md

      Kernel.Mod
-     Modules.Mod          (the Experimental ("new") Oberon version of the module loader; uses the new object file format) Raster.Mod           (the Experimental ("new") Oberon version of module Display which no longer exports a data type 'Display')
+     Modules.Mod          (the Experimental ("new") Oberon version of the module loader; uses the new object file format) Display.Mod          (the Experimental ("new") Oberon version of module Display; no longer exports a data type 'Frame') Viewers.Mod
-     Viewers.Mod
      Oberon.Mod
      MenuViewers.Mod